dad2cl3/pyLoreBot/README.md

 Right now, the search is performed within the PostgreSQL database using built-in full-text search functionality.
 The bot only supports searching based on all words provided.

+Discord limits the length of messages to 6000 characters.
+As a result, the bot will not return a response for results that exceed the limit.
+A future release will address the limitation.

+Discord also limits the amount of text within a field in a RichEmbed to 1024 characters.
+Results that exceed the limit will be broken into separate fields within the Discord message.

 A normal response will appears as follows:

 ![alt text](https://github.com/dad2cl3/pyLoreBot/blob/master/doc/normalresponse.png "Normal Response")